Skip to Main Content

 Section 1

-Moves Management Definitions
+Moves Management Glossary

 Moves management is the process of identifying and classifying your constituents or donors in an attempt to “move” them along to a higher level of giving or engagement.
 Parts of the process have also been defined as donor stewardship or strategic nonprofit communication.